Kocal/SymfonyMailerTesting/README.md

   resource: '@SymfonyMailerTestingBundle/Resources/config/routing.yaml'
 ```

-And finally you should add this module in your support file:
+And finally, you should add this module in your support file:

 ```js
 // cypress/support/index.js